split Command in Linux with Examples

 split: cannot open '/var/log/secure' for reading: Permission denied

-Verify the file exists and your user has read access:
+Check that the file exists and that your user can read it:

 sudo cat /var/log/secure | split -l 5000 - secure-chunk-